 "Amarcord" is a word of the italian dialect of Romagna, that simply means "I remember" and in this chapter I like to take a leap into the "distant past" and bring back some pleasant memories...
-I have just found in the backup of an old hard disk some releases that I propose to you for the joy of amarcord (between distant past and present...).
+I just found in the backup of an old hard disk some releases of SDR# that was taking its first steps in 2012, I offer them to you for the joy of amarcord (between distant past and present).